TrySound/babel-plugin-iife-wrap/README.md

 }
 ```

-<sub>Note that Webpack outputs a bundle wrapped with iife by default.</sub>
+_Note that Webpack outputs a bundle wrapped with iife by default._

 ## Contributing